-Established in 1993, Lobo Management is reckoned as one of the pioneers in Executive Search and Recruitment in the region.
+Established in 1993 in Dubai, Lobo Management is reckoned as one of the leading Executive Search and Recruitment agencies in the region.
 During the last 25 years, the firm has established a strong reputation and an impeccable track record of providing key individuals to organizations in the MENA Region.

 If you’re looking to grow a division of your business, set up shop in the region or find the next leader for your organization, now may just be the best time to get in touch.

 A career isn’t just a means to an end, but a chance to unmask one’s potential - to make impossible dreams a plausible reality.
 Check out some of our latest vacancies here.